nuxt-community/nuxt7/README.md

 Middleware also don't work.
 You can use nuxt plugins instead.
 (ServerMiddleware are supported in server mode)

-**How can i make a standalone app?**
+**How to deploy?**

 Nuxt7 is designed to make a fully functional PWA app.
-If you need an offline APK:
+Users can install app using "Add to Homescreen".

 - Use `nuxt generate` to make a static version
 - Deploy it on your own server or use free services, [now](https://zeit.co/now) or [netlify](https://www.netlify.com) or [surge](https://surge.sh)
-- Use [PWA2APK](https://appmaker.xyz/pwa-to-apk) to generate APK

 **How to make sidepanel working?**